History of Al Jazeera Media Network in Timeline

 January 16, 2009: Launch of Baraem

-On January 16, 2009, Baraem launched, targeting an audience of three to seven-year-olds and broadcasting 17 hours a day.
+On January 16, 2009, Baraem launched, targeting an audience of three to seven-year-olds, broadcasting 17 hours a day.

-November 2009: Al Jazeera English approved to broadcast in Canada
+November 2009: Al Jazeera English receives approval to broadcast in Canada

 2010: Bahrain bans Al Jazeera correspondents again

-In 2010, the Information Ministry again banned Al Jazeera correspondents from reporting inside the country, accusing the network of "flouting [Bahrain's] laws regulating the press and publishing" after Al Jazeera aired a report on poverty in Bahrain.
+In 2010, the Information Ministry again banned Al Jazeera correspondents from reporting inside Bahrain, accusing the network of violating press laws after airing a report on poverty in Bahrain.

-In February 2011, Al Jazeera acquired Cine5 for $40.5 million after it was put up for sale due to the owner's bankruptcy, with plans to launch a Turkish language Al Jazeera operation.
+In February 2011, Al Jazeera acquired Cine5, a Turkish channel, for $40.5 million after it was put up for sale due to the owner's bankruptcy.

 In September 2011, Al Jazeera's long-time director general Wadah Khanfar unexpectedly resigned after eight years leading the network.

-In 2011, Al Jazeera Media Network was legally restructured from a "public institution" to a "private institution of public utility".
+In 2011, Al Jazeera Media Network was legally restructured from a "public institution" to a "private institution of public utility" to provide greater administrative flexibility.

-In 2011, Al Jazeera covered the Arab Spring more than any other news outlet and had a significant role in spreading the Arab uprising.
-It was the leading media outlet spreading the news about unrest in a small city in Tunisia throughout the Middle East.
+In 2011, Al Jazeera extensively covered the Arab Spring, playing a significant role in spreading news about the unrest, particularly in Tunisia, throughout the Middle East.

-In January 2013, Al Jazeera Media Network announced that it purchased Current TV in the United States and would be launching an American news channel.
+In January 2013, Al Jazeera Media Network announced that it purchased Current TV from its founders in the United States and would be launching an American news channel.

 August 2013: Launch of Al Jazeera America